unitsche/JFF/README.md

 JFF
 ===

-just for fun - all kinda stuff
+just for fun - test what you can and play